dhwanisinghal-sudo/food-label-reader/README.md

 ## How to use it

 ### Web app
-Live at the deployed backend's root URL — open it in any browser, sign up, and start scanning.
+Live at https://food-label-reader-1.onrender.com — open it in any browser, sign up, and start scanning.
 No install needed.

 ### Mobile app (Android)
 A native React Native/Expo app lives in [`mobile-app/`](./mobile-app), built against the same backend — same accounts, same scan history.
 See [`mobile-app/README.md`](./mobile-app/README.md) for setup and build instructions.